 Move and keep vehicles off snow emergency routes

 Park in driveways or other off-road locations wherever possible

-It also is important for single-family homeowners or renters and business proprietors to remember that they are responsible for removal of snow/ice from sidewalks abutting their homes or businesses.
+It also is important for single-family homeowners/renters and business proprietors to remember that they are responsible for the removal of snow/ice from the sidewalks abutting their homes or businesses.

 Reporting Road Concerns

-During a snow and ice event, residents and citizens are encouraged to wait 24 hours after the precipitation has stopped to call 311 or 301-883-4748 to report emergencies or concerns about roadway conditions.
+During a snow and ice event, residents and citizens are asked to wait 24 hours, after the precipitation has stopped, to call 311 or 301-883-4748 to report emergencies or concerns about roadway conditions/snow removal.